Back to All Events

 ET

-Compute has become the engine of artificial intelligence (AI) progress.
+Compute has become the engine of AI progress.
 Advanced chips in massive data centers are enabling breakthroughs in AI capabilities and large-scale deployment.
 If current trends continue, nations with robust compute ecosystems will enjoy a significant and self-reinforcing advantage in training and deploying AI models.
 While the United States occupies a dominant position across the entire AI stack, its compute ecosystem is one of its most durable competitive advantages.

 This event marks the release of a major new CNAS report, Global Compute and National Security: Strengthening American AI Leadership through Proactive Partnerships, by CNAS Technology and Security Program Senior Fellow Janet Egan.